healem/bbb/DESIGN.md

 The initial controller will run Ubuntu 14.04 and transition to Ubuntu Snappy Core.

 The controller will have a few different services:
--Device plugin framework: interacts directly with hardware, written in C++ -REST API front end: control interface, written in go -Distributed config db: federation config and monitoring, based on Consul -Distributed time-series db: stores sensor data, likely based on BodyTrack Datastore or maybe Influx db with distribution added
+- Device plugin framework: interacts directly with hardware, written in C++
+- REST API front end: control interface, written in go
+- Distributed config db: federation config and monitoring, based on Consul
+- Distributed time-series db: stores sensor data, likely based on BodyTrack Datastore or maybe Influx db with distribution added
--RabbitMQ: for inter-service communication, multi-language -Rules engine: plugin based engine for automating actions based on rules, language TBD -Management interface: web-based UI - mobile and desktop friendly, likely using bootstrap
+- RabbitMQ: for inter-service communication, multi-language
+- Rules engine: plugin based engine for automating actions based on rules, language TBD
+- Management interface: web-based UI - mobile and desktop friendly, likely using bootstrap

 ##Features to enable third-party integration
 There are a few different features planned to enable easy integration with third-party devices, controllers, and management systems.